elko-dev/spawn/README.md

 ### Usage
 Spawn is an interactive CLI application.
 Spawn will guide you through the process of selecting what type of application you want to build, the platforms that will host it, and any additional configuration required.

-In order to "spawn" an app, simple use the *application* command and let spawn walk you through the setup process:
+In order to "spawn" an app, simply use the *application* command and let spawn walk you through the setup process:
 ``` bash
 ./spawn application
 ```